Two dying memoirists wrote bestsellers about their final days. Then their spouses fell in love.

 Sitting across the kitchen table from Lucy last week at her home, John agreed.
 “Everything seemed almost bizarrely to fit,” he said.
 “It was kind of stunning.”

 The story of Lucy Kalanithi and John Duberstein is both unlikely and destined, the stuff of a rom-com.
-It begins, tragically, on a death bed.
+It begins, tragically, on a deathbed.

 In the final days of her life, Nina Riggs was worried about her husband and how he would get on with his life when she was gone.
 Nina made an offhand suggestion: Contact Lucy Kalanithi.
 She has experience with this, she told him; she’ll know what to do.